 JAKAFI is marketed in the United States through our own specialty sales force and commercial team.
 JAKAFI was the first FDA-approved JAK inhibitor for any indication and was the first FDA-approved product in all three of its current indications.
 JAKAFI remains the first-line standard of care in MF and remains the only FDA-approved product for PV and steroid-refractory acute GVHD.
-The FDA has granted JAKAFI orphan drug status for MF, PV, ET, acute lymphoblastic leukemia (ALL) and GVHD.
+The FDA has granted JAKAFI orphan drug status for MF, PV and GVHD.